Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New options `--deployed`, `--indeployment`, `--notdeployed` and `--blocked` have been added to command `rbw applications` to filter applications received.

+- New option `--bydate` has been added to command `rbw applications` to order results by creation date (when no filter or when using filters `--notdeployed` and `--indeployment`) or by deployment date (when using filters `--deployed` and `--blocked`).

 **Others changes**

+- Improve check of commands to avoid crash when `-` or `--` is missing in parameters.

-- Linked with `Rainbow Node.JS SDK 1.42.3`
+- Linked with `Rainbow Node.JS SDK 1.43.0`

 ### Rainbow CLI 1.42 (Beta) - June 2018